yanferens/go-interview-practice/challenge-21/learning.md

 3. **Closest element**: Find the element closest to the target value
 4. **Rotated sorted array**: Find an element in a sorted array that has been rotated
 5. **2D binary search**: Binary search in a 2D sorted matrix
+6. **Insertion position**: Find where an element should be inserted to maintain sorted order

+## Algorithm Analysis

+- **Time Complexity**: O(log n) - The search space is halved in each iteration
+- **Space Complexity**:
+  - Iterative: O(1) - Uses only a constant amount of extra space
+  - Recursive: O(log n) - Due to the recursive call stack

 ## Further Reading